MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **productId** - String – App-store product-id of the product for which the Buy Button was tapped.
    - **toggleCount** - Int – Number of times the user switched between viewing various products, before they tapped the Buy Button, in the current session of Paywall.

+- **Office.iOS.Paywall.SKUChooser.MoreBenefits.Stats** - Data collected when users tap on “See More Benefits” to see all the services, apps and features included in the purchase.
+They must expand sections detailing the features for each of the apps.
+This event collects which features and apps they expanded, along with the duration of time spent.
+The data is used to ensure that the UI offered to end users to learn about the benefits is performing as expected.

+   The following fields are collected:

+   - **appsExpanded** - String – Comma-separated list of services/apps for which the benefits were expanded.
+   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
+   - **productId** - String – App Store ID of the product for which user is viewing more benefits offered
+   - **userDuration** - Double – Duration in milli-seconds the user spent on the Benefits Screen.

+- **Office.iOS.Paywall.SKUChooser.ProductSwitched** - Usage telemetry to view the end user’s interaction with the UI provided to switch between different SKUs and ensure that it is performing as expected.

+   The following fields are collected:

+  - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
+  - **productId** - String – App Store ID of the product the user just switched to viewing from the available products on the SKU chooser.

 - **Office.iOS.Paywall.SKUChooser.Stats** - Data collected to see how the user entered the SKU Chooser, how much time the user spends on the SKU Chooser screen and why they exited the SKU Chooser.
 Using the information, we can ensure that the SKU Chooser is performing as expected, and we will be able to optimize and improve the end user experience.